jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.23 ExtractRasterStatistics

-Extracts descriptive statistics for a group of patches in a raster..
+Extracts descriptive statistics for a group of patches in a raster.

 *Parameters*: